Skip to Content

 • Use a mortar and pestle to grind all the spices and the fresh coconut. this is one of two traditional ways of making the pol sambol.

-• Using the “mirisgala”, just like the mortar and pestle,
+• The “mirisgala”, just like the mortar and pestle,

 • is a traditional Sri Lankan grinding stone used to make spice pastes and to make certain condiments like pol sambol.